What is a “Tub Cut”?

 Who Would Benefit From a Tub Cut?

-- have difficulty stepping over the bathtub wall.
+- step over the bathtub wall.

 Options for Refinishing the Exposed Tub Walls